KyleOndy/home-infra/README.markdown

 # 509 Ely

+> :warning: I makes *no* effort to encourage reusability outside of this repository.
+> Copy and paste at your own risk.

 This is the mono-repository that contains the code and assets to build, run, and manage my home infrastructure.

+## Purpose and Intent

 At this time I am not writing any code with the express intent of being consumed in a wider context.

+Unlike at my job, I allow myself to disregard typical concerns of software development.
-This allows me to iterate quick, over-engineer less, and actually ship something.
+This allows me to iterate quick, over-engineer less, and actually ship something, even its its not "the right way".

-## Purpose and Intent
+This also allows me to push my boundaries of what I am comfortable doing.

 The primary motivator of this lab is to learn, sometimes the hard way, about the underlaying services.
 From layer 1 to layer 7 I own it and control it.